wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/create-api-using-cr.md

 ## Create API CR

 In the following CR, we have defined a REST API giving the name, context, and version information for the API.
-We have also refers to `HTTPRoute` resource in `spec.production.httpRouteRefs[0]` path which we create in the next step.
+We have also referred to `HTTPRoute` resource in `spec.production.httpRouteRefs[0]` path which we create in the next step.

 ```
 apiVersion: dp.wso2.com/v1alpha1